kiba/Writings/for_science/dramatis_personae.md

 Appearances: 24

-**Sako Shiro** - Male Sidonian politican who opposed Kobayashi.
-Ranted out a full blown conspiracy by Kobayashi and the immortal council.
+**Sako Shiro** - An elderly male Sidonian politican.
+Thought to be opposed to the military leadership.
 Appearances: 24

 ##Machine Characters